pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 },
 ```

-The ',' operator is the boolean operater and.
+The ',' is the boolean operater 'and'.
 You can find a list of (all query operators here)[https://www.ibm.com/watson/developercloud/doc/discovery/query-reference.html#parameter-descriptions].

 Run the query again and you will see that the result now contains stories that include both Bitcoin and China.
-Going through the results you will see that there are items you really do not care about.
+Going through the results you see that there are items you really do not care about.
 If you look at the 'taxonomy' of a result, Discovery gives you a breakdown of the categories the story belongs to.
 Some of these categories we do not care about, and do not want them in our results.
 For instance, I was getting stories about Pets.
 Definitely not the kind of results that I want, so lets exclude those.
 I also see that 'finance' is an option.
 I definitely want those.
 Also, I am not interested in old stories so lets just get then items that are a few days old.
 Note that 'yyyymmdd' is not some special search marker.
 Its simple a value that was in our results that we can now use to create a better query.
 You can do this with any value that you wish.

 ```javascript
 discovery.query( {